Junior professional officer

-Junior Professional Officer (JPO) is a term used for young professionals usually under the age of 32 with an advanced university degree and a minimum of two years of professional experience.
+Junior professional officer (JPO) is a term used for young professionals usually under the age of 32 with an advanced university degree and a minimum of two years of professional experience.
 They are recruited at P1/P2 level by United Nations organizations.
-The JPO positions are sponsored by participating donor governments, usually for a period of two to three years.
+JPO positions are sponsored by participating donor governments, usually for a period of two to three years.
 Although the positions are funded by donor countries, the JPO is directly employed by the organization.
 JPOs are generally nationals of donor countries participating in the programme, and some donors such as the Netherlands and Switzerland also finance nationals of developing countries.